Check those moves! #mondaymotivation https://t.co/4pQ5eQ16UW

 Rather than having to wade through a database of preselected clips, just send us your research list so we can do the hard work for you, and for free.
 You can give us a call about your project or email your wishlist.
 We respond straight away.

 To provide footage in high res we will need to have the clip reference, timecode in, timecode out and brief description for each clip you require.
-We will add a 5 second handle to each side of the clip.

 Archive footage is our passion and we take care to really get to know collections we represent.

 We are looking for remarkable films, if you think you have something that fits the bill we would love to hear from you.
 Contact Serena on +44 (0)20 3623 7102 or email email@example.com.